US Daily Fantasy Sports

 At the conclusion of the contest, players are ranked by the number of fantasy points their athletes earned throughout the day’s games.
 Standard GPPs use a prize structure similar to that of poker tournaments with the bulk of the prize money going to the top finishers and smaller payouts reserved for other high-ranking finishers.

-Types of Daily Fantasy Sports Contests
+Types of Fantasy Sports Contests

 The contest described above is just one of many different types of contests offered today by various fantasy sites.
 In addition to standard GPPs, you’ll find heads-up contests, 50/50s, satellites, multipliers and more.
 Here’s a look at some of the most common types of DFS contests you will likely encounter during your time as a fantasy player.